 I have circled the typographical errors on this informational sign.
 I could almost not read it for the stumbling blocks of misused marks, etc. Remember my motto: Don’t interrupt the reader!

 On a sign in that museum I found 56 typographical errors (I consider incorrect spacing, incorrect apostrophes, incorrect dashes, incorrect quotation marks, to be errors.
 That’s the point of these essays).
-Fifty six!
+Fifty-six!

 It starts in the headline, and continues to the bottom, every single apostrophe and quotation mark is wrong.
 There are ellipses with two dots (don’t do this!), ellipses with dot-space-dot-space-dot (nor this!).
 There are spaces before closed-quotes, and spaces after open-quotes.
-None of these are correct.
+None of these is correct.

 There are sentences separated by one space (correct!), and there are sentences separated by two, three, and (maybe) four spaces.

 There are hyphens used where there should be a long dash (I don’t care which one).